-My whimsical invented-narrative paintings are not about beginnings or endings, but rather the middle, the part where the journey is still unfolding, where the adventure is still taking place, where possibilities lie dormant, waiting for an observer, the viewer, to come use their imagination to collapse probabilities into reality (somewhat like Schrodinger's Cat)!
+My whimsical invented-narrative paintings are not about beginnings or endings, but rather the middle, the part where the journey is still unfolding, where the adventure is still taking place, where all kinds of possibilities await... a metaphor for life, I suppose!
 Through my work I hope to rekindle some of our lost sense of innocence while reminding viewers that art can be a fun experience in itself.

 Vikram Madan was born and raised in India where, despite developing an early love for humor, poetry, art, and cartooning, he ended up becoming (surprise!) an engineer.

-Arriving in the US for graduate studies, Vikram found himself contributing editorial cartoons to a daily newspaper, which work won him numerous awards from the Society of Professional Journalists, the Washington Press Association and others, and led to inclusion in the prestigious 'Best Editorial Cartoons of the Year' annual collection.
+During his graduate studies, Vikram found himself drawing editorial cartoons for a daily newspaper, which work won him numerous awards from the Society of Professional Journalists, the Washington Press Association and others, and led to inclusion in the prestigious 'Best Editorial Cartoons of the Year' annual collection.

-In 2013, Vikram published his first book, a self-illustrated collection of humorous poetry titled 'The Bubble Collector: Poems & Drawings by Vikram Madan', which is repeatedly compared to the work of Shel Silverstein, won a 2013 Moonbeam Children's Book Award for Poetry, was described by one blog as "The BEST Poetry book of 2013", and has been nominated, by invitation, for the 2014 Washington State Book Awards.
-Vikram's second poetry collection 'Lord of the Bubbles: And Other Funny Poems' was released in Nov.
-2018 and won the 2019 Moonbeam Bronze Award for Children's Poetry.
-A third collection 'A Hatful of Dragons: And More Than 13.8 Billion Other Funny Poems' will be released in 2020 by Boyds Mills & Kane, received a starred review from Kirkus Reviews, was selected as a Texas BlueBonnet Award Finalist, was featured on numerous Best Book lists by Kirkus Reviews, New York Public Library, Bank Street College of Education and others, and was one of the only poetry books on the American Library Association's ALSC 2021 Summer Reading List.
+In 2013, Vikram self-published his first collection of humorous poetry titled 'The Bubble Collector: Poems & Drawings by Vikram Madan', which was repeatedly compared to the work of Shel Silverstein, won a 2013 Moonbeam Children's Book Award for Poetry, and was described by one reviewer as "The BEST Poetry book of 2013".
+Vikram's second poetry collection 'Lord of the Bubbles: And Other Funny Poems' was released in 2018 and won the 2019 Moonbeam Bronze Award for Children's Poetry.
+A third collection 'A Hatful of Dragons: And More Than 13.8 Billion Other Funny Poems' was released in 2020 by Boyds Mills & Kane, received a starred review from Kirkus Reviews, was selected as a Texas BlueBonnet Award Finalist, was featured on numerous Best Book lists by Kirkus Reviews, New York Public Library, Bank Street College of Education and others, and was one of the only poetry books on the American Library Association's ALSC 2021 Summer Reading List.

-Vikram currently displays his contemporary whimsical art in local shows and galleries all around the Seattle area and enjoys sharing his love for humor, poetry and drawing with kids of all ages by conducting in-person and Skype school visits.
-He has several Art Books now available from Amazon.Com.
-He is a member of the Society of Children's Book Writers and Illustrators (SCBWI) and is represented by Stimola Literary Studio.
+Vikram currently displays his contemporary whimsical art in local shows and galleries all around the Seattle area, and enjoys sharing his love for humor, poetry and drawing with kids of all ages by conducting in-person and virtual school visits.
+He has several Art Books available from Amazon.Com.
+He is a member of the Society of Children's Book Writers and Illustrators (SCBWI) and is represented by Rosemary Stimola at Stimola Literary Studio.

 At the end of it all, Vikram hopes to create visual and literary art that explores the human condition without taking itself too seriously, that invites audiences to rekindle a lost sense of innocence, and that helps make the world a better place one shared moment of levity at a time.